To prevent my cancer from returning, I was advised to eat more beans. No one ever mentioned booze.

 MJ: I think it’s really important to point out that the story that you wrote is not a health trends story.
 We’re so used to hearing, “Coffee is good for you.
 Now it’s bad for you.
 Eggs are bad for you.
 Now they’re good for you.”
 This is actually a case where there’s this really robust body of research over years and years that shows unequivocal results.
 What does the science say about the correlation between drinking and cancer right now?

 SM: As you said, the science is really clear.
 There are more than 100 studies over [several decades] that all come to the same conclusion that alcohol contributes to breast cancer.
 It’s the most common cancer among women except for [skin] cancer.
-Alcohol contributes to about 15 percent of those.
+Alcohol contributes to about 15 percent of those [cases].
 In real numbers, that’s quite a few, about 35,000 cases in a year.

-There is a pretty clear biological mechanism for why alcohol’s carcinogenic.
+There is a pretty clear biological mechanism for why alcohol is carcinogenic.
 It really does some pretty serious damage to the DNA in your cells, especially in places like your mouth where it can work with enzymes there to really mess up the cells and the DNA in your mouth and your esophagus.
 Then for breast cancer, there is a double whammy.
 Alcohol raises estrogen levels in the body, and estrogen weirdly enough is kind of carcinogenic.
 It causes the cells in your breast tissue to reproduce or replicate faster.
 That creates more opportunities for tumors to develop.

 MJ: Your particular history of drinking got you thinking even more about this.

 SM: I had my first beer when I was 13.
 Which is kind of weird because I grew up in Utah where people are known for not drinking.
 But I wasn’t Mormon, and the culture around being a non-Mormon in Utah involved lots of alcohol.
 The person who gave me my first beer was actually my dad.
 We were out pheasant hunting.
 I remember it really vividly, getting in the car, and it was cold outside.
 He was like, “Here, have a Mickey’s Big Mouth.”
-That was kind of the attitude that people had towards alcohol around me from a pretty young age.
+That was kind of the attitude that people had toward alcohol around me from a pretty young age.
 I can’t say that I continued to drink a lot of beer at 13, but by the time I was 15, in high school, we were drinking a lot.

 Maybe everybody’s like that, but I think that we were trying as this non-Mormon group of kids to not be like the missionaries in Utah.
 We really pounded stuff, and it wasn’t really like the kind of social drinking that you do when you’re older.
-It was like, “Let’s mix a bunch of awful stuff from our parents’ liquor cabinets, whatever we can get a hold of, and pour it in, call it a Slurpee and drink it with a straw.”
+It was like, “Let’s mix a bunch of awful stuff from our parents’ liquor cabinets, whatever we can get a hold of, and pour it in, call it a Slurpee, and drink it with a straw.”
 That set off my years of drinking.
 I don’t know if I ever drank quite as much as I did when I was in high school when I was an adult.
 I thought about that when I got cancer and discovered that alcohol was a carcinogen and thought, “Wow, I’ve been exposed to this substance for a really long time.”

 MJ: It sounds like from your piece that for women and breast cancer, that early drinking period is particularly important and particularly detrimental.